Policy Number: 12-002

 1. Purpose

-As part of its educational mission, the University of Florida acquires, develops, and maintains computers, computer systems, and networks.
-These Information Technology (IT) resources are intended for university-related purposes, including direct and indirect support of the university’s instruction, research, and service missions; university administrative functions; student and campus life activities; and the free exchange of ideas within the university community and among the university community and the wider local, national, and world communities.
+As part of its educational mission, the University of Florida (“UF”) acquires, develops and maintains computers, computer systems and networks.
+These Information Technology (“IT”) resources are intended for UF purposes, including support of UF’s instruction, research and service missions; administrative functions; student and campus life activities; and the free exchange of ideas within the UF community and with local, national and global communities.

 2. Applicability